ilfir/NASARoverAPI/README.md

 Application settings in appsettings.json:
 - ApiKey - used in all API calls to NASA endpoints.
 - ApiUrl - base url for all calls except when downloading images.
-- localFolder - base folder for downloading
+- localFolder - base folder for downloading.
+- rovers - list of rover names to query.

 Notes:
 - When downloading files, metadata for the files is also saved on local volume with limited information for displaying list of images in UI.